theSherwood/ReconJS/README.md

 # Intro to Recon _beta_

 Reconjs is a module for statically analyzing arbitrary javascript code for security threats.
-This is can be useful when you wish to run user code on your app and provide that code with access to certain functions/objects/data or when you wish to install a plugin that you might not trust.
+This is can be useful when you wish to run user-generated code on your app and provide that code with access to certain functions/objects/data, or when you wish to install a plugin that you might not trust.

-Recon is not a replacement for writing software with poor security.
+Recon is not a replacement for unsafe software.
 It is simply an aid to flag dangerous code before it is run and to help the user/developer identify which lines of code pose the threat.

 # Usage